 I remember this patient well, "My wrist hurts by the pinky and I can't do anything without pain."
 Most patients who come my way have had a disabling hand injury for over 6 months and have had several X-Rays, MRI's and opinions.
-Over the last 8 years, 40,000 of them have come to me.
+Since 2006, more than 40,000 of them have come to me.

 In America today, there is a shortage of Hand Specialists.
-Here are some interesting facts: http://www.aaos.org/research/stats/Surgeonstats.asp Yes, you just read that there are 28,000 hand surgeons in America serving 318 million people.
+In 2014 there were 28,000 hand surgeons in the US serving 318 million people.
 Most hand surgeons carry a grueling schedule of over 60 patients a day.
 They are more interested in urgent trauma cases: fractures, burns, etc. Their offices are filled with people waiting for 5 minutes of their time.
 Yes, 5 minutes.

-Weight bearing in an adult wrist is anywhere from 60 lbs to 140 lbs per wrist.
+Typical pressing ability in an adult wrist is anywhere from 60 lbs to 140 lbs per wrist.
 The highest I have ever seen was 140 lbs.
 One gentleman reported 160 but I did not see that reproduced, to his dismay.
 Weight-bearing tolerance is defined by age, height, and bone density.
 There is NO difference between dominant and non-dominant wrists.
 I have just finished an extensive research project to determine the pressing ability in

-Typically, your grip strength (which requires a dynamometer-a sophisticated device. https://en.wikipedia.org/wiki/Dynamometer) is 15% less than weight bearing tolerance.
+And generally, your grip strength (which requires a dynamometer-a sophisticated device. https://en.wikipedia.org/wiki/Dynamometer) is 15% less than your weight-bearing ability.

 He/She takes an Xray and sends you to a hand specialist.
 Xray comes out normal.
 Most family docs prescribe anti-inflammatories and a wrist splint and send you home to rest.
 Now it has been 14 days and you still can't do much with your wrist.
 Brushing your teeth hurts, turning doorknobs hurt, washing dishes is hard, cooking impossible, and heaven forbid you have to carry anything palm up.

 This test in no way describes all of the variables of injuries to the wrist.
 But it does help define if you have a TFCC tear.
 The TFCC or Triangular Fibrocartilage Complex is an important structure.
 It serves as a stabilizer of the wrist.
-Without it, you can't do much.
+When it is not healthy, you can't do much.

 Hopefully, you don't want this injury or any injury, but the next time you hurt your wrist, at least, you will have something to help you know what to do.
 Go visit Granny and borrow her scale.
-Better yet, buy one for your self online, at the large discount stores for less than $10.
-It's a purchase you won't regret.
+Better yet, buy one for yourself.
+Your wrist will thank you!